Spotting

 WHEELER ARMY AIRFIELD [HHI/PHHI]

 Located in Wahiawā, in Central Oʻahu, this airfield has no spotting areas, and stopping along Kamehameha Highway or the Interstate H2 is not advised.
 The US Army's 25th Combat Aviation Brigade, and three Hawai‘i Army National Guard units are based at HHI.
+There is occasional C-17 traffic when there are joint branch exercises.

 MARINE CORPS AIR STATION KĀNEʻOHE BAY [NGF/PHNG]

-Located on the Mokapu Peninsula, on O‘ahu's Windward coastline between Kāneʻohe and Kailua, itʻs the home of Marine Air Group 24, along with a couple of US Navy aviation assets.
+Located on the Mokapu Peninsula, on O‘ahu's Windward coastline between Kāneʻohe and Kailua, it's the home of the 3rd Marine Air Wing's Marine Air Group 24, along with a couple of US Navy aviation assets.
 The best spotting area outside the base is the He‘eia Kea Boat Harbor, which is on the approach path to NGF's Runway 4.
 Another option is the roadside lookout on Interstate H3 (eastbound) just after the Kāneʻohe Bay Drive on-ramp, but a long lens is recommended for this location.
+NGF is the home of the Kāneʻohe Bay Air Show, which runs every few years,

-O‘ahu Revised: 01 March 2024
+O‘ahu Revised: 14 September 2024

 NEIGHBOR ISLANDS

-At the present time, this is the best spotting information we have for the Neighbor Island airports.
-As with HNL, HNL RareBirds™ will not accept any responsibility for any actions (and/or conduct) taken by individuals while engaging in planespotting and/or photography.
+As with the five caveats listed for HNL, HNL RareBirds™ will never accept any responsibility for any actions (and/or conduct) taken by individuals while engaging in planespotting and/or photography.
 Each person is responsible for their own actions while spotting and/or photographing in and around Neighbor Island Airports.
-We will update any new information as it comes available.

 MAUI